r10u3/lego_rc_ir_multitool/README.md

   * Single_PWM
   * Extended
   * Single_Other (doesn't work)
-* All have the same methods and attributes with the same signatures
+* All have the same functions and attributes (i.e., members) with the same signatures
 * Keep track of current speeds for red and blue outputs.
 Only red is functional though, except for <em>Extended</em> mode.
 * Perform actions:
   * set speed